- Home

 Making the Most of Canvas

-The functionality of Canvas provides a number of different ways for students to show knowledge.
+The functionality of Canvas provides many different ways for students to show knowledge.

 Examples of Assessments

-In addition to timed tests and quizzes, in Canvas there are many other ways to create learning activities that allow for graded written assignments, collaborative exercises, case studies, as well as interactive discussions and presentations.
+In addition to timed tests and quizzes, in Canvas, there are many other ways to create learning activities that allow for graded written assignments, collaborative exercises, case studies, and interactive discussions and presentations.

-- Low stakes or self-scoring quizzes can be created with Canvas New Quizzes.
-Quizzes are useful to help students check their understanding for each instructional topic.
+- Low-stakes or self-scoring quizzes can be created with Canvas New Quizzes.
+Quizzes are useful to help students check their understanding of each instructional topic.
 There are a variety of question types to choose from.

 - Questions can also be imported in bulk from a document using the Respondus 4.0 tool available to UMass Boston faculty.

-- Composition writing assignments such as essays, research papers, literature reviews, reflection papers.
-Useful for evaluating complex knowledge, higher-order skills, and creativity.
-In Canvas set up periodic Assignments for students to submit their written work.
+- Composition writing assignments, such as essays, research papers, literature reviews, and reflection papers, help evaluate complex knowledge, higher-order skills, and creativity.
+In Canvas, set up periodic Assignments for students to submit their written work.
 Or use the Essay question type in Quizzes for timed responses.

-- VoiceThread assignments for paper reviews as well as individual and group student presentations.
+- Use VoiceThread assignments for paper reviews and individual and group student presentations.

 - Use Gradescope for assessments that require solving equations by hand, drawing diagrams, or heavily annotating answers.

-- Ask students to create a presentation to share their learning.
+- Ask students to create a presentation to share what they have learned.
 Students can present in real time using screen-sharing in Zoom, or pre-record for asynchronous review and interactive feedback using VoiceThread.

-- Weekly Discussions prompting students to reflect on a question you posed and respond with additional sources, and engage in discourse with peers.
+- Use Weekly Discussions prompts, where students can reflect on a question you pose and respond with additional sources, and engage in discourse with peers.

-- Google Forms can be used to allow your students to learn about their peers' projects and give feedback.
-You can create a form with some criteria established which students follow to evaluate their peers' assignments.
+- Google Forms allow your students to learn about their peers‘ projects and give feedback.
+You can create a form with some established criteria that students can follow to evaluate their peers‘ assignments.

 Tips & Tricks

-- Use Turnitin, the plagiarism prevention tools available at UMass Boston, to educate students about plagiarism and proper citation practices.
+- Use Turnitin, a plagiarism prevention tool.
+Turnitin is available at UMass Boston to educate students about plagiarism and proper citation practices.

 - Use Rubrics to facilitate grading for discussions and assignments.